opendxl/opendxl-client-python/docs/sdk/basiceventsexample.rst

 ===================

 This sample demonstrates how to register a callback to receive :class:`dxlclient.message.Event` messages from the DXL fabric.
-Once the the callback is registered, the sample sends a set number of :class:`dxlclient.message.Event` messages to the fabric and waits for them all to be received by the callback.
+Once the callback is registered, the sample sends a set number of :class:`dxlclient.message.Event` messages to the fabric and waits for them all to be received by the callback.